panicinc/burnside/README.md

 Bug Reporting
 -------------

-Please file bugs as https://hive.panic.com in the Burnside project.
+Burnside is an unsupported, unofficial Panic product.
+But, if you can't contribute directly, please file bugs as https://hive.panic.com in the Burnside project.
 You have to register first, via the Register link in the upper-right hand corner.